 Tests to check for anti-nutrients in the body are offered by ‘functional medicine’ laboratories, but you have to know what you’re looking for.
 A useful first step used by nutritional therapists is a liver function test (such as Yorktest’s Livercheck home test kit).
 This tests two liver enzymes called AST and ALT, which have been shown to be pathologically raised due to exposure to a number of common anti-nutrients.
-Another relevant test is homocysteine, which measures methylation, a critical detox mechanism in the liver.
+Another relevant test is Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased…, which measures Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the…, a critical detox mechanism in the liver.

 Most people choose to become vegan partly for health reasons, and partly to protect animals from harmful and inhumane treatment.
 Consider then that you, too, are an animal and that your body also needs protection from this onslaught of anti-nutrients.
 While eating organic, avoiding single-use plastics and GM and refined foods, and drinking clean, filtered water are not an essential part of being vegan, they do have the net effect of helping to protect the planet, animals and yourself.

 Eat wholefoods and avoid refined foods You might think that refined food that is free from artificial additives is OK, but it is not neutral.
-Whole food usually contains the nutrients needed by the body to process that food; for example, grains contain B vitamins, vitamin C, iron, zinc and magnesium, all needed by your body’s metabolism to turn it into energy.
+Whole food usually contains the nutrients needed by the body to process that food; for example, grains contain B vitamins, vitamin C, What it does: As a component of red blood cells, iron transports oxygen and carbon dioxide to and from cells.
+Also vital for energy production…., What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… and What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous…, all needed by your body’s Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it… to turn it into energy.
 If you eat refined white bread, pasta and cereals your body has to take those co-factor nutrients from its available supply.
 Any food you eat that requires more nutrients for the body to make use of it than the food itself provides is effectively an antinutrient.
 Living on these foods gradually depletes the body of vital nutrients.
 In fact, two-thirds of the calories in the average person’s diet in the Western world come from such foods.
 This means that a third of the diet needs to provide not only enough nutrients for general health but also enough to make up the deficit of nutrient deficient food, and to combat other anti-nutrients such as vehicle pollution and pesticides.

 You can find out more about anti-nutrients and get my quick guide to easing the anti-nutrient load as well as tips to help decrease the environmental load on your body – in my book Optimum Nutrition for Vegans.